Principle of Least Privilege

 The conceptual framework for a least privilege approach to information systems was first well developed by Dr. Jerome Saltzer (seated on right in picture) at the Massachusetts Institute of Technology in the 1970's, and was first described in his paper - Protection and the Control of Information Sharing in Multics1.
 Also notable is Dr. Saltzer's tutorial publication with Michael Schroeder - The Protection of Information in Computer Systems2.

 Least privilege is the most powerful information systems security measure.
 There isn't a close second place.
 Additionally, failure to implement it properly may result in the failure of all other layers.
 This is because user accounts with administrator level privileges may disable or otherwise bypass other cybersecurity measures.
-E.g. a user account with domain administrator level privileges may be used to disable or alter logs and auditing, disable malware protection, or to embed keystroke logging software on every machine in the business.
+E.g. in a Windows environment, a user account with domain administrator level privileges may be used to disable or alter logs and auditing, disable malware protection, or to embed keystroke logging software on every machine in the business.